 - Senior Capstone Experience (CAP) course (satisfied by ART 4202 Graphic Design Senior Studio)

-- 2 credit hours of free electives outside the major
+- 0–7 credit hours of free electives to total 120 hours for the degree

 Students may count a maximum of 9 semester hours taught in the department or program of their majors toward General Education requirements.